-As human beings there is a great deal worthy of admiration in both Bohr and Dirac, and a touching simplicity and sincere modesty in their dealings with others.
+As human beings, there is a great deal worthy of admiration in both Bohr and Dirac, and a touching simplicity and sincere modesty in their dealings with others.
 Dirac was always most ready to acknowledge his debt to others.
-And in seminars it seems that Bohr would always preface his questions with the statement that he only wished to understand better the speaker's point of view.
-Bohr did concern himself with political matters and spoke a great deal on philosophical issues as well, while Dirac seems to have avoided both areas.
+And in seminars, it seems that Bohr would always preface his questions with the statement that he only wished to better understand the speaker's point of view.
+Bohr concerned himself with political matters and spoke a great deal on philosophical issues as well, while Dirac seems to have avoided both these areas.
 Bohr was quite categorical that quantum mechanics was complete; and the most valuable lesson it had taught us was that of complementarity.
 He was anxious to extend its application to other fields such as reason and instinct, heredity and environment, physics and biology.
-His debate with Einstein, begun in the 1927 Solvay Congress, continued for more than two decades, and he maintained his point of view.
-In the 70's however, Dirac had this to say: ".... the present form of quantum mechanics should not be considered as the final form It is the best that one can do uptill now.
+His debate with Einstein, begun in the 1927 Solvay Congress, continued for more than two decades, and he adhered to his point of view.
+In the 70s however, Dirac had this to say,

+... the present form of quantum mechanics should not be considered as the final form.
+It is the best that one can do up till now.
 But one should not suppose that it will survive indefinitely into the future.
-And I think that it is quite likely that at some future time we may get an improved quantum mechanics in which there will be a return to determinism and which will. therefore, justify the Einstein point of view."
-One is left speculating what Dirac had in mind.
+And I think that it is quite likely that at some future time we may get an improved quantum mechanics in which there will be a return to determinism and which will, therefore, justify the Einstein point of view.

+One is left speculating on what Dirac actually had in mind.